RedHat-Israel/ROSE/README.md

 Open a browser at http://\<server-address\>:8880 to view and control the game.

+### Tunneling the UI server to your browser

+You can use SSH tunneling when running the server on your remote VM, so you can view the game in you local browser:

+   ssh -L 8880:127.0.0.1:8880 <user>@<vm-ip>

+After starting the server (as mentioned above), open a browser at http://127.0.0.1:8880/ to view and control the game.

 ## Running a driver

 In a new window, open your virtual environment: